 He serves his own denomination, the Church of God, as International Coordinator for Prayer Ministries.
 Doug is working with PrayerBorne, a national intercessors fellowship; and with the Praying Church movement; as well as the Prayer Trainer’s Network and the Prayer Leader’s Continuing Education effort.

 Doug has worked in the prayer ministry arena for two decades.
-For a dozen years, he served the Southeastern facilitator for the Pastor’s Prayer Summit movement.
+For a dozen years, he served as the Southeastern facilitator for the Pastor’s Prayer Summit movement.
 In this role, he met with pastors from a variety of denominations in various cities for extended seasons of prayer and worship.
 These prayer summits were often the flash point for radical change in the hearts and relationships of pastors.
 Emerging from the summits came pastoral servant teams that collaboratively served the cause of renewal in their city.
-Now this effort is being reborn with a broader scope – to involve, not only pastors; but also ‘Nehemiah’s’ – lay-leaders as peers, seeking to impact their own workplace with the light and love of Christ; and intercessor’s across a city.
+Now this effort is being reborn with a broader scope – to involve not only pastors, but also ‘Nehemiah’s’ – lay-leaders as peers seeking to impact their own workplace with the light and love of Christ.

 P. Douglas Small has spoken on family issues since the beginning of his conference ministry more than twenty-five years ago.
 His first ‘official’ conference, when the ministry was launched, was a pastor’s and wives conference.
-For many years, he was the featured speaker at the annual Gatlinburg Couple’s Getaway, where he ministered to hundreds of couples.
+For many years, he was the featured speaker at the annual Gatlinburg Couple’s Getaway where he ministered to hundreds of couples.
 He and Barbara, his wife of 45-plus years, have five children and fifteen grandchildren.
 Doug has written a number of seminars combining practical experience and Biblical wisdom.
 In addition, Doug was a trainer for Psychological Publications, a managing associate with Carlson Learning Company, a leading producer of personality assessment tools.
-Combining the insights from a Biblical counselor and student of Scripture, the Alive Ministries family life seminars are sure to assist couples and families enrich their marriages, and find sure Biblical foundations.
+Combining the insights from a Biblical counselor and student of Scripture, the Alive Ministries family life seminars are sure to assist couples and families in enriching their marriages and finding sure Biblical foundations.

-- Married and the father of five children, grandfather of seventeen.
+- Married and the father of five children, grandfather of twenty.